lukehinds/blog/posts/merkle-tree.md

+---
-Creating a Merkle Tree in the shell
+title: Creating a Merkle Tree in the shell
-26th April 2020
+date: 26th April 2020
+summary: Walkthrough of building a merkle tree by hand.
+---

 I have known about and used Merkle Trees for a while, but never really bothered to construct one manually (no real need as so many good libraries are out there).
 Well it’s Saturday night, we are in a lock down, so why not?

 For anyone new to Merkle tree’s, they are a binary tree of hashed values concatenated together (one-way hash functions) until an eventual root hash is achieved.
 The root hash can then be used a a master key of the entire tree.
 The root hash provides a point of non repudiation of the entirety of the tree.
 Merkle trees are currently utilised in three well known applications